EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### Implementing the API Key authentication handler

 Like we've touched on before, the "authentication handler" is a class that can plug into ASP.NET Core's authentication middleware and can run the authentication logic for a given authentication scheme.
 In practical terms, it's a class that inherits from `Microsoft.AspNetCore.Authentication.AuthenticationHandler` and implements the `HandleAuthenticateAsync` method.
-Ours will live in `VehicleQuotes/Authentication/ApiKey/ApiKeyAuthenticationHandler.cs` and looks like this:
+Ours will live in `VehicleQuotes/Authentication/ApiKey/ApiKeyAuthenticationHandler.cs` and it looks like this:

 ```csharp
 using System.Security.Claims;